projectzen/3-Axis-Prototyping-Machine/README.md

 ===============
 We are currently working on schematics and planning.
 In regards to the control system, we have:

-* Set up the Beaglebone Black with Machinekit, which provides LinuxCNC
+* Set up the Beaglebone Black with Machinekit, a varient of LinuxCNC
+* Successfully communicated with the Arduino Mega from the Beaglebone via serial
 * Soldered the motor controller boards.
 Image: ![Controller board](http://afuhrtrumpet.github.io/images/controllerboards.jpg "Controller Board")
-* Installed grbl on the Arduino
+* Installed grbl on the Arduino Mega
 * 3D printed some parts for use in the base
 * Ordered and received all electronics necessary to complete the project